HK-Blockchain-Developer-Hackathon-2021/resources/hackathon-instruction.md

-# HK Blockchain Developer Hackathon 2021 Instructions (WIP)
+# HK Blockchain Developer Hackathon 2021 Instructions

 Welcome!
 Here you will find the instructions on how to have a successful journey at HK Blockchain Developer Hackathon 2021.